 The YMCA-YWCA is committed to maintaining the confidentiality, privacy, and accuracy of personal information it collects, uses and discloses about its participant, members, donors, parents/guardians, staff and volunteers.
 At the YMCA-YWCA of Vancouver Island your privacy is and always has been very important to us.
 We are dedicated to providing you with superior service, while protecting your privacy and safeguarding your personal information.

 Camp Office

-Camp Thunderbird 5040 Glinz Lake Road, Sooke, BC, V9Z 0E3 Program Coordinator: Alex Crouch acrouch@vancouverislandy.ca,
+Camp Thunderbird 5040 Glinz Lake Road, Sooke, BC, V9Z 0E3 Acting Program Coordinator: Ashleigh Conlon aconlon@vancouverislandy.ca,